 On the other hand, the death of a parent or other loved one frequently leads surviving family members who expected generous gifts from the decedent that didn’t materialize to lash out at those who are beneficiaries in the estate plan and to attack the favored family members with false claims of undue influence by psychological manipulation, physical coercion, fraud, or other misconduct.
 The beneficiaries who are the victims of these attacks must defend themselves before the Court in order save their inheritance.

 The law presumes that a properly executed will, trust, or deed is to be enforced.
 Challenging end-of-life decisions to change estate plans requires careful and extensive marshalling of evidence to show the Court that the will, trust, or other document was not properly executed, was signed at a time when the decedent didn’t know or understand what they were doing, or was the result of psychological or physical coercion.
 On the other side, if your inheritance is being challenged by someone on grounds such as that the decedent lacked competence, that you unduly influenced the decedent to change their gifts, or committed fraud against the decedent, you also need to have the evidence of your innocence of such conduct carefully marshalled and presented to the Court.

 The Law Offices of David H. Schwartz, Inc. has the experience and resources to effectively develop the evidence necessary to prosecute or defend challenges to estate plans, wills, and trusts.
 Estate litigation often arises in the emotionally charged period following a loved-one’s death.
 We appreciate the difficulty faced by our clients who, mourning the loss of their loved one, are confronted with the necessity of litigating a challenge to the estate.
-If you are faced with estate litigation, call us to arrange a free consultation on how best to proceed and cope with that challenge.
+If you are faced with estate litigation in the San Francisco Bay Area, call us to arrange a free consultation on how best to proceed and cope with that challenge.